-Just the other night, a quick trip to the buy-in-bulk shoppe resulted in 4 new magazines and a new cookbook.
+Just the other night, a quick trip to the buy-in-bulk shop resulted in 4 new magazines and a new cookbook.
 Shameful.

-That all being said, these weren’t gossip magazines or tabloid trash (though the ones about Wolf-boy and alien abductions are hard to pass up).
-These were the new magazines Cook’s Illustrated/America’s Test Kitchen puts out from time to time.
-The ones you can’t subscribe to, are only out on the shelves for like a minute, and have a boat load of awesome new quality recipes to try in them.
+That all being said, these aren’t gossip magazines or tabloid trash (though the ones about Wolf-boy and alien abductions are hard to pass up).
+These are the new magazines Cook’s Illustrated/America’s Test Kitchen puts out from time to time.
+The ones you can’t subscribe to, are only out on the shelves for like a minute.
+They have a boat load of awesome, new, quality recipes to try in them.
 Yeah, I can not walk past one of those without buying it.

-The cookbook was one I am going to enjoy too.
-A new paper back from ATK packed with recipes for the slow cooker.
-Autumns coming and my readers need me to test out some new crock pot recipes, right?
+The cookbook is one I am going to enjoy too.
+A new paper back from ATK, packed with recipes for the slow cooker.
+Autumn’s coming and my readers need me to test out some new crock pot recipes, right?
 (Go with me on this one guys or I might get dirty looks from Handsome when the pile gets tossed into the cart).

 from Cook’s Illustrated Summer Grilling supplement

 - 3/4 cup (5 1/4 ounces) packed light brown sugar